AliAman500/portfolio-website/README.md

-# Portfolio Website
+# Portfolio

 Welcome to my portfolio website!
 This is my first published website designed to showcase my projects and skills.

 ## Overview

 This website serves as a platform for displaying my work and expertise.
 Originally, this project was developed as a Spring Boot application with a small backend functionality for sending messages.
-However, I decided to simplify the project and focus on the frontend, which now features only HTML, CSS, and JavaScript.
+However, I decided to simplify the project and focus on the frontend, which now features only vanilla HTML, CSS, and JavaScript.

 ## Features